sososeur/Enterprise-ready-conversational-AI-LLM-RAG/README.md

 ## RAG+LLM powered chatbot assistance for employees.

 Prototyped an AI chatbot powered by large language model--llama 3.2B instruct and Retrieval augemented generation for including the document information in generating the response from the llm.
+Orchestrated this whole mechanism using langchain and the model management in LMStudio locally.
+To top of this, python web framework streamlit has been employed for an interactive web application, where employees can ask questions about the specifc modules directly via the application.
+To facilitate the interaction between frontend and backend, FASTAPI has been used.